-Resources marked with the logo are a component part of the Tech Subject Gateway of the same name, which offers search of Czech and foreign information resources in one place (library catalogues, databases, subject portals) mainly from the field of technology.
+Resources marked with the logo are a component part of the Tech Subject Gateway of the same name, which offers searches of Czech and foreign information resources in a single place (library catalogues, databases, subject portals) mainly in the field of technology.

 Portals and Digital Libraries of Grey Literature

 An archive of pre-print documents from the field of physics, mathematics, computer science, quantitative biology, quantitative finance and statistics.

 The DOAJ service is an open access directory of journals provided by the University in Lund (Sweden).
 It offers open access to the full texts of scientific and scholarly journals.
 The journals can be browsed by title or personalised subject category.
 The membership fee is a financial contribution to support their activity.

 A French national system that serves to register administrative news types (documents from governmental and regional administration bodies and organisations in France).
 Communication is in French; access is to the full texts in different formats.